 As always, your work in this course should meet SFU's Code of Academic Integrity and Good Conduct.

 In short: work should be completed by the person who submits it (or people for group work).
-Any work that is not independent work of the submitter should be clearly cited to make its source clear.
+Any work that is independent work of the submitter should be clearly cited to make its source clear.

 All instances of academic dishonesty will be dealt with severely and according to SFU policy.
 This means that Student Services will be notified, and they will record the dishonesty in the student's file.

 This is adapted from honesty guidelines at York CS which I thought were a good summary of the issues in a CS context.

 - We take the matter of academic honesty very seriously.

 - Academic honesty is essentially giving credit where credit is due.
 And not misrepresenting what you have done and what work you have produced.
 When a piece of work is submitted by a student it is expected that all unquoted and uncited ideas and text are original to the student.
 Uncited and unquoted text, diagrams, etc., which are not original to the student, and which the student presents as their own work is considered academically dishonest.